Preselection Bandits: Further experiments for the Pre-Bandit problem

 The findings are similarly as for the case $\items=10$ and $\pullnumber=3,$ that is only the Thompson Sampling algorithm with knowledge of the best arm apriori (TS-Oracle) outperforms TRCB, while the other algorithms are outperformed by TRCB.
 Furthermore, we report the empirical standard deviations of the considered algorithms for each time horizon in both scenarios in Table \ref{table_std_dev_restricted_pre_bandits}.
-Only TS-Oracle has a throughout smaller standard deviation than TRCB, while all the others have variations of a higher magnitude than TRCB. \paragraph{Flexible Pre-Bandit problem} In addition to the simulations in Section \ref{sec_experiments}, we investigate the empirical regret growth over time for larger numbers of arms $\items$ for our CBR algorithm for the flexible Pre-Bandit problem.
-We consider two variants of the CBR-algorithm: \begin{itemize} \item CBR: The CBR algorithm with $\sigma(x)=1_{[0,1]}(x).$ \item CBR-As: The CBR algorithm with $\sigma(x) = \frac{1}{\pi} \arctan( \frac{x-\nicefrac{1}{2}}{(1-x)^\gamma x^\gamma} )+ \frac12 $ and $\gamma=2$ (see the left picture in Figure \ref{fig:regretanalysisracingalgo} for an illustration). \end{itemize} The right plot in Figure \ref{fig:regretanalysisracingalgo} illustrates the results of our simulations for both CBR algorithm variants over 500 repetitions, respectively, with $\items \in \{60,120,240\},$ over the time horizons $\timehorizon \in \{ i \cdot 2000 \}_{i=1}^5$ and the score parameters were drawn randomly from the unit interval.
-It is clearly visible that CBR-As outperforms CBR due to the more sophisticated choice of the S-curved function $\sigma.$ Thus, it is reasonable to believe that the performance of CBR can be significantly improved by an appropriate choice of $\sigma.$ Note that the Double Thompson Sampling considered in Section \ref{sec_experiments} was not competitive in these scenarios and is therefore omitted.
+Only TS-Oracle has a throughout smaller standard deviation than TRCB, while all the others have variations of a higher magnitude than TRCB.

+\paragraph{Restricted Pre-Bandit problem (Varying degree of preciseness)} Next, we consider two additional scenarios, in which we initially set $\gamma = 1/20$ such that the most preferred subsets consists throughout of the top-$\pullnumber$ arms and The results for $\gamma = 1/20$ are depicted in Figure \ref{fig:regre_other_scenarios_restricted_pre_small_gamma} for the cases $(\items,\pullnumber)=(10,3)$ and $(\items,\pullnumber)=(20,4)$ for the algorithms described above.
+Note that TS-Oracle-Corr could not be compared as it sampled negative values for the score parameters, which lead to numerical issues regarding the evaluation of the utility function.
+Again the findings are in line with the observations we have made in the simulations before, i.e., only TS-Oracle is able to outperform our algorithm TRCB due to its advantage of knowing the best arm.
+In particular, this demonstrates that our algorithm performs well for scenarios where top-$\pullnumber$ subsets are the desired outcome for a user.

+In addition, we consider the case $\gamma = 20$ such that the most preferred subsets are basically all subsets which contain the arm with the highest score (cf.\ Example 2 in the main paper).
+Figure \ref{fig:regre_other_scenarios_restricted_pre_large_gamma} illustrates the results for the cases $(\items,\pullnumber)=(10,3)$ and $(\items,\pullnumber)=(20,4),$ where we do not included the algorithms which have prior knowledge of the best arm, as these naturally have throughout a regret of zero.
+This experiment indicates that the considered DAS algorithms depend too much on the assumption that the no-choice option corresponds to the highest scored arm as also remarked in Section \ref{sec_experiments}.